 If you are visiting in the winter and seeing the Northern Lights is on your bucket list, then make sure you book a Northern Light Tour.
-If you book your tour with an expert like Greatland Adventures, they will give you some photography tips and check the forecast.
-They optimize their trips for the best chances to see the lights, and you can purchase and insurance guarantee for a small fee.
-Remember seeing the Northern Lights is never guaranteed, so it is helpful to have a backup plan and don’t get your hopes up too much.
+If you book your tour with an expert like Alaska Photo Treks, they will give you some photography tips and check the forecast.
+You’ll even stop in my hometown of Eagle River to try and see the lights!
+Booking with an expert is hands down the best way to ensure you have a memorable experience and the best chance to see the aurora.

 11. Shop and Support Local Businesses

 Alaska doesn’t have many chain restaurants or stores around.
-We pride ourselves on the creative genius of locals for everything from the hottest fashion trends, beauty products, artisanal food, and more.
-So, easily one of the best things you can do in Anchorage is to purchase a true one of a kind souvenir that is Alaskan made.
-One of the best ways to do this is head to any of our markets, such as the downtown Saturday market, and shop the stalls for something unique.
-Many of the shops downtown such as Cabin Fever, Sevigne Studio, and more have locally made in Alaska sections with author bios, so you know exactly who you’re supporting.
+We pride ourselves on the creative genius of locals for everything from the hottest fashion trends to beauty products, artisanal food, and more.
+One of the best things you can do in Anchorage is purchase a truly one-of-a-kind souvenir that is Alaskan-made.
+Head to any of our markets, such as the Saturday market – now located in Dimond :( and shop the stalls for something unique.
+Many shops downtown, such as Cabin Fever, Sevigne Studio, and more, have locally made in Alaska sections with author bios, so you know exactly who you’re supporting.

 Things to do in Anchorage for Foodies

 When people think of Anchorage, they think of seafood.
-As a tour guide, I often picked up guests as they came off the cruise ship stuffed to the brim with crab and salmon and wanted something different.
+As a tour guide, I often picked up guests who came off the cruise ship stuffed to the brim with crab and salmon and wanted something different.
 So, if that is you, and you’re stuffed with crab and salmon, check out these alternative eats.

 13. Eat Street Food

-While sampling beer at any of Anchorage’s fantastic craft breweries, head outside for a snack.
+While sampling beer at Anchorage’s fantastic craft breweries, head outside for a snack.
 Most of our breweries have a tasty food cart outside, ready to serve up something local when you get the beer munchies.